bcgov/nr-showcase-devops-tools/tools/README.md

 ```

 ## SonarQube

+_Note: These instructions are deprecated and will likely be phased out in favor of SonarCloud to reduce infrastructure costs._

 SonarQube should be installed and configured first, as the Jenkins will run the pipeline which will may require SonarQube.
 So, stand up and configure SonarQube first.